3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Methods

 \subsubsection{Relabeling of tissue types invisible to USCT}

-The generated NBPs are high-resolution volumes with a voxel size as small as $50\mu{\rm m}$.
+The generated NBPs are high-resolution volumes with a voxel size as small as $50\,\mu{\rm m}$.
 Each voxel is assigned a label corresponding to one of the ten tissue types (fat, skin, glandular, nipple, ligament, muscle, terminal duct lobular unit, duct, artery, and vein).
 Of these tissues, only four are typically visible in USCT imaging: fatty, glandular, skin, and ligament.
-Voxels corresponding to tissue types that are not resolved in USCT are relabeled as fatty or glandular based on the type of the neighboring voxels.
+Voxels corresponding to tissue types for which there is not enough clinical evidence that they can be well resolved in USCT imaging are relabeled as fatty or glandular based on the type of the neighboring voxels.
 An ad-hoc inpainting algorithm was designed to ensure consistent anatomical structures when relabeling voxels.
 The first step in the algorithm marks all voxels to be relabeled.
 Marked voxels are assigned to regions based on connectivity (two voxels are connected if they share a face) and process each connected region independently.
 For each region, the algorithm selects voxels near the boundary of the region (i.e. all voxels that share at least one face with unmarked voxels), reassigns their labels to the most occurring label among those of neighboring (unmarked) voxels, and unmarks them.
 This step is repeated until all voxels in all regions have been relabeled.
 An example of the result of replacement of USCT-invisible tissues is shown in Fig. \ref{label_rm}.